How To Use Atom To Take Notes

 I would recommend to directly write notes on Evernote for the long run so you can better organize, manage and search with tags.
 Even if your notes are saved on GitHub but it is not a dedicated note solution so it can be limited to what you can do.
 For example, Evernote can easily add audio or handwritten notes too or take & save a photo with your smartphone.
 Searching is intuitive in Evernote.
 You may create a Local notebook in Evernote if you are your notes are large in size, perhaps consuming more than the Evernote 60MB per month free sync data limit.
 Please read on under Related Questions for how to create a Local notebook (a notebook that does not sync) in Evernote.

 On a side note, did you miss this post?
-Top 17 Ways How To Take Notes For Sharing
+What Ifs: Note-taking And Character Building Ideas

 Related Questions